In this article:

 Vaping has slowly been building over the past few years giving people a unique way of enjoying a tasteful and safer alternative to smoking, whether it’s cigarettes, cigars or marijuana.

 Why Vape?
-To exercise freedom of choice.
+To discover alternative and healthier ways to exercise our freedom of choice.

 Tobacco companies have been putting nicotine and other addictive chemicals in cigarettes for decades.
-If you smoke cigarettes and may be considering switching over to vaping, you can have the same sensation of smoking with or without nicotine, but without all the harsh addictive and harmful chemicals found in regular cigarettes, or ‘analogue cigs’, as the vaping community likes to call them.
+If you smoke cigarettes and may be considering switching over to vaping, you can have the same sensation of smoking with or without nicotine, but without all the harsh addictive and harmful chemicals found in regular cigarettes, or ‘analog cigs’, as the vaping community likes to call them.

 From the nicotine patch, nicotine gum, hypnosis to acupuncture, cigarette smokers have been trying to quit smoking for decades without much success because of the addictive nicotine and the 4,000+ chemicals found in just a single cigarette.
 51 of those chemicals are cancer causing, killing over 400,000 people each and every year.